-- Scientists whose projects involve coding and/or use large amounts of data are encouraged to apply and will be given access to the AHA Precision Medicine Platform, a cloud based solution for data analysis.
+- Scientists whose projects involve coding and/or use large amounts of data are encouraged to apply and will be given access to the AHA Precision Medicine Platform, a cloud-based solution for data analysis.
+See details below.

 - Percent Effort: Unless specified, no minimum percent effort is required; however, the Principal Investigator must demonstrate that adequate time will be devoted to ensuring successful completion of the project.

-- Pre-proposals: Some programs, including the Collaborative Sciences Award, Established Investigator Award, Innovative Research Award, Merit Award, and Strategically Focused Research Networks follow a two-part application process.
-Part one is the submission of a letter of intent/pre-proposal, applicant’s biosketch, and other preliminary documents, as requested.
+- Pre-proposals (letters of intent): Some programs follow a two-part application process, as indicated in the chart of deadlines above.
+Part one is the submission of a pre-proposal (required letter of intent), applicant’s biosketch, and other preliminary documents, as requested.

-- Multiple Awards: An individual may hold more than one AHA award concurrently but may only hold one career development/recognition award (Career Development Award, Established Investigator Award, Merit Award, AHA Institutional Research Enhancement Award) at a time.
+- Multiple Awards: An individual may hold more than one AHA award concurrently but may only hold one career development/recognition award (Career Development Award, Established Investigator Award, Merit Award) at a time.
 Strategically Focused Research Network personnel may hold individual AHA awards.

 - Citizenship: Awardees must have one of the following designations: